 National marketing campaigns and grass roots fads have caused tremendous confusion in knowing what to feed our pets.
 Walk into any pet food store like PetSmart and you will be confused by the dizzying array of foods.
-Even Trader Joes has a pet food brand.
+Even Trader Joe’s has a pet food brand.

 Next ask them how familiar they are with your individual pet.
 Do they know its vaccine status, its body condition score, its weight or temperature, its heart rate and respiratory rate, the results of its lymph node exam or heart exam, etc.?
 Without this basic information on your pet how can they even begin to give nutrition advice?

 Then ask them if they have the laboratory findings on your pet regarding its fecal parasite status, its protein and electrolyte numbers, its liver enzyme values, its kidney status, its white blood cell and red blood cell count, and its viral or heartworm status.
-And ask them if they know of any medication your pet is taking to treat a disease.
+Ask them if they know of any medication your pet is taking to treat a disease.
 These are all important points, and of course they would not know any of these

 Finally, ask them how many times they have treated a pet for a nutritional problem.
 Do they know what food to feed a cat with hyperthyroidism, a dog with acute kidney disease, a cat with chronic renal failure, a dog or cat with sugar diabetes (diabetes mellitus), or a dog with cognitive dysfunction syndrome.
 Do they know that cats with a taurine (an essential amino acid) deficiency are prone to a heart disease called cardiomyopathy and even blindness?

 When they give you advice on what food will treat your pet’s “skin condition”, ask them what skin condition they are treating and how they diagnosed it.
-Only a small percent of skin conditions are caused by food allergy, yet if you rely on their advice the special food they are pushing that week will correct your pet’s supposed food allergy.
+Only a small percent of skin conditions are caused by food allergy, yet if you rely on their advice, the special food they are pushing that week will correct your pet’s supposed food allergy.
 We would love to know how they diagnosed the food allergy your pet has.
 To learn much more about how our doctors make a diagnosis we have a Diagnostic Process page.

 This is a picture of our bible when it comes to skin diseases of animals.
 It is over 1400 pages long.
-Its put here as an example of just how complicated skin disease is.
+It’s put here as an example of just how complicated skin disease is.
 Its hard to believe someone at a pet or feed store can make a diagnosis of the cause to a skin problem so readily.

 They have no idea that an excess of a nutrient is just as harmful as a deficiency.
 Excess protein can cause liver or kidney disease.
 Excess calcium can cause bladder stones or bone disease.
 Excess phosphorus can exacerbate chronic renal failure in cats.
 When asked about food for kidney disease, all they do is repeat what the sales rep told them that it is “low in protein”.
+They have no idea that the quality of the protein (it’s biological value) is more important.

 They have no idea that the ratio of nutrients is just as important as the total amount.
 We see this problem with a disease called metabolic bone disease, where the ratio of calcium to phosphorus is not in the proper 1:1 to 2:1 range.